Jean-Pierre Kingsley: Late career

 On December 28, 2006, Prime Minister Stephen Harper announced that Kingsley would step down effective February 17, 2007.
 His successor as chief electoral officer was Marc Mayrand.
 Prior to his resignation, Kingsley and the ruling Conservative party disagreed over whether fees paid to attend political conventions should be counted as political donations.

 In 2007, Kingsley was awarded the Mexican Order of the Aztec Eagle, the highest award the Mexican government bestows on foreign nationals.

 In November 2011, he observed the elections in Saint Lucia, as part of a Commonwealth assessment team constituted by the Commonwealth secretary-general.

 As of November 2020, Kingsley serves as the chairman of the Executive Advisory Committee for Dominion Voting Systems.

+In 2024, he was appointed as a member of the Order of Canada.
+He lives in Ottawa.